QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/b/b.md

 ## Access Controls
 As we note above, complete de-identification is often impossible.
 As such, de-identification, on its own, might be insufficient to protect the identity of human participants.
 In order to share their contributions to your research project more broadly in an ethical way, additional steps are needed, such as controlling *who* can access the data, *how* they can do so, and *when*.
 When you store your data in a trusted digital repository, you can request that various types of restrictions be placed on their access (unless a funder specifically and strictly prohibits this).
 Access controls are sometimes mistakenly viewed negatively as restrictions.
 In reality, they allow you to share data that would otherwise remain entirely inaccessible.
-That is, they allow research to be “as open as possible, as closed as necessary” (as the European Union’s [*Horizon2020 guidelines*](https://ec.europa.eu/research/openscience/pdf/openaccess/ord_extension_faqs.pdf) for research aptly put it).
+That is, they allow research to be
+>as open as possible, as closed as necessary

+(as the European Union’s [*Horizon2020 guidelines*](https://ec.europa.eu/research/openscience/pdf/openaccess/ord_extension_faqs.pdf) for research aptly put it).

 ### Types of Access Controls